-Whether you want to believe it or not, your MacBook Pro keyboard is likely going to get dirty.
+Whether you want to believe it or not, your MacBook Pro keyboard will likely get dirty.
 From the oils on your hands to the dust in the air, you'll need to spend some time every few weeks cleaning your MacBook.
-If you don't, you risk gunk and grime getting into sensitive parts of the hardware, which in turn, could cost you money to repair.
+If you don't, you risk gunk and grime getting into sensitive parts of the hardware, which could cost you money to repair.
 The best MacBook is a clean MacBook.
-It doesn't matter how great our review of the MacBook Pro with M1 chip makes the computer out to be if you let it get dirty and stop functionally properly.
+It doesn't matter how great our review of the MacBook Air with M2 chip makes the computer out to be if you let it get dirty and stop functioning correctly.
 If you want to avoid repairs and keep your MacBook, MacBook Air, or MacBook Pro looking clean and tidy, here are some essential tools for cleaning your MacBook.

 Note: Before using any cleaning product on your MacBook, MacBook Air, or MacBook Pro, make sure you have powered down the laptop.